 A few of the many nonprofit sector benefits resulting from being part of the Salesforce Economy include:

-- more agile constituent engagement,
+- more agile supporter engagement,

 - service delivery enhancements and efficiencies,

 - robust detailed and consolidated reporting,